Antanas Vienažindys: Early life and education

 It is unclear where Vienažindys received primary education as there is no record of him attending a primary school.
 In 1856, together with his brother Norbertas, he started high school education at the Panevėžys School for Nobles which was reorganized into the Panevėžys Gymnasium in 1858.
-School administration Polonized Vienažindys' last name and therefore he is also known under Vienožinskis surname.
+School administration Polonized Vienažindys' last name to Wienożyński and therefore he is also known under Vienožinskis surname.
 In 1861, both brothers decided to transfer to Varniai Priest Seminary.
 After a year, Norbertas decided to pursue studies of mathematics at the Saint Petersburg University and left the seminary.
 Antanas' studies were interrupted by the Uprising of 1863.
 Tsarist officials wanted to conscript him into the Imperial Russian Army, but he managed to bribe the officials.
 When the uprising failed, Tsarist authorities implemented various Russification policies, including banning Lithuanian publications and moving the seminary from Varniai to Kaunas.
 Therefore, in February 1865, without having completed the full four years of studies, Vienožinskis was ordained as a priest.
 The Tsarist authorities also deported Rožė Stauskaitė, Vienažindys' love interest, and her family to the Samara Governorate for participating in the uprising.